 Seeking prompt advice will also ensure that steps to protect your position are taken.
 This can include registering a restriction with the Probate Registry to prevent your relative’s estate being dealt with until your concerns have been properly investigated.

-If you need help to resolve a dispute about a Will, please contact our contentious probate experts Frances Woods, Mark Heath and Mark Blake on 01905 721600 or email email@example.com to see how they can help.
+If you need help to resolve a dispute about a Will, please contact our contentious probate experts Frances Woods, or Mark Blake on 01905 721600 or email firstname.lastname@example.org to see how they can help.

 This article is for general information only and does not constitute legal or professional advice.
 Please note that the law may have changed since this article was published.